chipgarner/air-pms7003/README.md

 publisher.py requires an mqtt server and proper credetnials.
 Just comment out the publisher in pms7003-runner.py to run locally on the Pi.

+The tests use Pytest.
+They should run on any machine with the dependencies installed.
+The tests are not very complete.

 To run on startup using systemd copy the contents of the systemd.txt to a .service file in the systemd directory, eg:

 sudo nano /etc/systemd/system/pms7003.service